 Types of seventh chords

 Seventh chords are built by using one of the four triads above and adding a seventh above root of that triad.
 All seventh chords feature some variation on the scale degrees 1 – 3 – 5 – 7.
 The seventh adds a level of depth, emotion and complexity to the triad which can then make it appropriate to be used in music such as Jazz, R & B, Blues, film music and many pop chord progressions.

 Music genres tending not to use Seventh chords would be the likes of Rock, Heavy Metal, EDM, early medieval and Punk.
 Let’s explore the different types of seventh chords.

 Major seventh chord

-The Major Seventh chord is created by adding a Major Seventh to the root of a Major Triad.
-In the key of C major, in root position, the chord would consist of C, E, G, B. For this chord, you will often see it written on sheet music and lead sheets as Cmaj7 or C∆
+The major seventh chord is created by adding a major seventh to the root of a major triad.
+In the key of the C major scale, in root position, the chord would consist of C, E, G, B. For this chord symbol, you will often see it written on sheet music and lead sheets as Cmaj7 or C∆.

 Minor seventh chord

-Minor Seventh chords are another heavily featured chord in Pop and R & B Music.
-It is a very versatile chord, used in succession it can create a sombre feel to a song whereas used once in a mostly major chord progression it can add contrast and depth.
-To create a Minor 7th chord, you add a Minor Seventh to the root of a Minor Triad.
+Minor seventh chords are another heavily featured chord in Pop and R & B Music.
+They are versatile chords that can be used in succession to create a sombre feel to a song.
+To create a minor 7th chord, just add a Minor Seventh to the root of a minor triad.
 In the key of C minor, in root position, the chord would consist of C, E flat, G and B flat.
-For this chord, you will often see it written on sheet music and lead sheets as Cm7, Cmin7 or C–
+For this chord, you will often see it written on sheet music and lead sheets as Cm7, Cmin7 or C–.

 Before we move on to dominant seventh chords, a great way of consolidating what we have gone through so far is to take a look at the ‘Candlelight chords and seventh chord formula’ lesson below.
 Here, Skoove patiently walks you through a progression that features both the major seventh chord and minor seventh chord.